 - This site is managed by Elizabeth Jarrett Andrew.
 Elizabeth is an author, writing instructor, and spiritual director living in Minneapolis, Minnesota.
-She is the author of Writing the Sacred Journey, Swinging on the Garden Gate, and On the Threshold: Home, Holiness, and Hardwood.
+She is the author of the novel, Hannah, Delivered, Writing the Sacred Journey, Swinging on the Garden Gate: A Spiritual Memoir, and On the Threshold: Home, Holiness, and Hardwood.

 Tag Archives: Style